 Osteoporosis: A Deeper Dive, provides an overview of the disease, with scientific and medical expressions explained in simple terms.

 What is osteoporosis?

 Bones have a smooth outside surface, but the inside is structured like honeycomb.
 This honeycomb mesh structure gives bones their strength, but when osteoporosis sets in the honeycomb starts to break down, creating patches within the bone that are unsupported.
-This means that the smooth outside layer is all that’s holding the bone together, and with a slightest knock it can break apart.
+This means that the smooth outside layer is all that’s holding the bone together, and with the slightest knock it can break apart.

-In a little more detail: bones are at their most dense between the ages of 20-30.
+In a little more detail: bones are at their most dense between the ages of 20 and 30.
 After that, the cells in the bone that have been constantly renewing, change from building bone to breaking bone down.
 This breaking down of the bone is called catabolism.
 The resulting loss of bone mass happens mainly on the endosteal surface, which is the inner surface of the smooth bone, and in trabecular bone, which is the honeycomb structure.